Civil Servants

 What is the Cost Containment Allowance?

 The grant of subsidy is reduced in each calendar year, in which a subsidy application is submitted, by a so-called cost-containment lump sum, depending on the salary group, in accordance with § 66, Section 4 of the State Civil Service Act.
-Further information can be obtained from the State Office of Financ (only in german)
+Further information can be obtained from the State Office of Finance (only in german)

 All employees are entitled to vacation time.
 This vacation time is to be taken by civil servants for the purpose of recuperation and is to be granted by the employer.